Maeldeis/Daily-Planner-App/README.md

 * Persist events between refreshes of a page

-## The following animation demonstrates the application functionality:
+## The following image demonstrates the final application:

 ![Demo.](./assets/images/demo.png)